Bangladesh at the 2019 South Asian Games

 Bangladesh is currently competing in the 2019 South Asian Games in Kathmandu and Pokhara, Nepal from 1 to 10 December 2019.

 Competitors

 The following is a list of the number of competitors representing Bangladesh that participated at the Games:

-Medal tally
+Medals by sports

+Below is the list of medals won by Bangladesh in various events at the South Asian Games.

 Athletics

 A 24-member (14 men and 10 women) squad was announced for these Games.

 Football

 Bangladesh Football Federation (BFF) announced that they would not be sending a women's team to these Games.